Chemical Dosing System and Pump: Types, Working & Applications

 6 Factors to Consider When Choosing a Dosing System

-Flow rate affects pump selection in both directions.
-A pump sized too small creates dosing gaps and concentration deficits, while a pump sized too large wastes chemical and makes fine flow control difficult to achieve reliably.
+3. Flow rate — The desired flow rate determines pump selection and component sizing.
+A pump sized too small creates dosing gaps.
+A pump sized too large wastes chemical and makes fine control difficult.

 Factor Low Complexity Need High Complexity Need